Technical Exams - Geoscience

-Some technical exams for geoscience are offered in through Association of Professional Engineers and Geoscientists of Alberta (APEGA) and some are offered through Professional Engineers of Ontario (PEO).
+The technical exams for geoscience are offered through the Association of Professional Engineers and Geoscientists of Alberta (APEGA) and some are offered through Professional Engineers of Ontario (PEO).
 The exams are offered twice a year in May and December.

-The spring 2017 exam applications will be posted on this webpage once they are available.
-There are two different applications, one for APEGA exams and one for PEO exams.
+The exam application will be posted on this webpage once it is available.
 For a list of exams offered by APEGA click here APEGA exams.
 For a list of exams offered by PEO click here PEO exams.

 Exam Application Process

-1. Check the letter you received from APEGS to ensure that you apply for the correct exam.
+1. Carefully read through the letter you received from APEGS to ensure that you apply for the correct exam.

-2. CLick here to download fall 2017 PEO Exam application form.
+2. Submit the exam application form.
+The May 2020 exam application is now posted below.
 You must print out the form and sign it.
-You should submit the signed form to AcademicReview@apegs.ca, and use the subject title "technical exam application".
+Email the completed form to email@example.com and use the subject title "Technical Exam Application".

-The PEO exams will be writen the week of May 8th-12th, 2017.
-The deadline to submit an application is February 22, 2017.
-Exam applications may be accepted after that deadline if the exam has already been requested by somebody else.
-The last day to withdraw from exams and receive a refund of the application fee is March 9 2017.
-Click here for more details on the examination program for geoscience Exam information-geoscience.
+The PEO exams will be written May 11, 12, 13, 14 and 15, 2020.
+The deadline to submit an application is February 17, 2020.
+Late exam applications will be accepted until March 30, 2020 provided the requested exam has already been scheduled.
+The last day to withdraw from an exam with a full refund is February 17, 2020.
+Click here for more details on Exam Information-Geoscience

 What Happens Next?